What is Debt Recovery?

 Stage 1 - Informal chasing (1–30 days overdue): - Send a payment reminder email referencing the invoice - Follow up with a phone call - Send a second reminder with firmer wording - Clearly state the due date and total owed

-Stage 2 — Formal demand (30–60 days overdue): - Send a Letter Before Action (LBA) — a formal letter stating you will take legal action if payment is not received within 14 days - Mention your right to statutory interest and compensation - Keep records of all correspondence
+Stage 2 - Formal demand (30–60 days overdue): - Send a Letter Before Action (LBA) using the deadline and information required by the pre-action process that applies - Include statutory interest and compensation only where the debt is eligible - Keep records of all correspondence

 - **Stage 3 - Alternative dispute resolution (if applicable):**